IETF-OPSAWG-WG/draft-ietf-opsawg-pcap/draft-ietf-opsawg-pcapng.md

 are applications that do not require it; e.g. an Intrusion Detection System is interested in packets, not in their timestamp.

-A Simple Packet Block cannot be present in a Section that has more than one interface because of the impossibility to refer to the correct one (it does not contain any Interface ID field).
+As a Simple Packet Block does not contain an Interface ID field, in a Section that has more than one interface, only packets received or transmitted on the interface described by the first Interface Description Block can be contained in a Simple Packet Block; packets received or transmitted on any other interface MUST be contained in an Enhanced Packet Block.

 The Simple Packet Block is very efficient in term of disk space: a snapshot whose length is 100 octets requires only 16 octets of overhead,